 Support leads need to monitor and evaluate how agents perform.
 The manual collection of the data sets can be tedious.

-With the right help desk software, they can automate some of the processes to make the reports faster.
+With the right help desk platform, they can automate some processes to make the reports faster.

 Support leads can automate the collection of data and have reports created from it every month or week.
 For example, they can analyze metrics like: